phiatal/phiatal/README.md

 - CSS
 - JS

-### I also tried learning
+### I also have some experience with
 - C++
 - Assembly
 - Go

-I’m currently improving my programming skills.
+Always learning and improving my coding skills.